-Finally, of great interest is the excursion to the Gallinara island, reachable by boat from Alassio, but where mooring is not allowed.
-Protected as a regional nature reserve, it is covered by luxuriant Mediterranean vegetation, and has notable naturalistic-environmental aspects: the herring gulls live and nest on the island and over 200 floristic species grow.
+Protected as a regional nature reserve, it is covered with lush Mediterranean vegetation, and has remarkable natural-environmental features: herring gulls live and nest on the island and more than 200 species of flora grow there.

 Its high and rugged coasts, shaped by erosion, hide sea caves.